Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Validation

-\begin{remark} In order to run and repeat the results from this hardware examples, extra MATLAB add-ons need to be installed (see Remark~\ref{rem:Addons}) as well as dedicated TCLab libraries, available under the MIT licence at the producer website (mentioned earlier). \end{remark}
+\begin{remark} To run and repeat the results from this hardware example, extra MATLAB add-ons need to be installed (see Remark~\ref{rem:Addons}) as well as dedicated TCLab libraries (available under the MIT licence at the producer website, mentioned earlier). \end{remark}